Skip to main content

 • Enhanced productivity: Faster cycle times, fewer repairs, and clean audits from regulatory bodies reflect a well-managed, efficient operation.

-As McHaffie points out, plain water as a dust control method may seem effective at first, but it actually puts mining managers “in an endless maintenance cycle,” as it fails to strengthen the road surface.
+As Martin points out, plain water as a dust control method may seem effective at first, but it actually puts mining managers “in an endless maintenance cycle,” as it fails to strengthen the road surface.
 Mines that break this cycle with biological methods find themselves not only meeting — but often exceeding — their production goals, all while conserving precious resources.

 If you know haul roads, you know they need more than water to perform at their best.
 Wasting water on roads remains one of the biggest and most avoidable mistakes in the mining industry.
 By investing in methods that stabilise road surfaces, mining managers can take a critical step towards better roads, more loads, and long-term increases in throughput.